sitegeist/fluid-components/Documentation/ViewHelperReference.md

     * `float`
     * `array` or something like `float[]`
     * PHP class names like `DateTime` or `\TYPO3\CMS\Core\Resource\FileInterface`
+* `schema`: JSON schema that should be used for further validation of the parameter.
+See [JSON schema validation](#json-schema-validation) for further information.
 * `description` (optional): A description of the parameter for documentation purposes
 * `optional` (default: `false`): Declares if the parameter can be omitted when using the component
 * `default` (optional): A default value that will be used in case an optional parameter was omitted.
 The